originbx-oasis/oasis-open-project/README.md

 - [Project Governing Board mailing list](https://lists.oasis-open-projects.org/g/originbx-oasis-pgb/topics).
 This is the discussion list for use by the members of the PGB.
 Anyone interested is welcome to subscribe read-only.
 To subscribe, send an empty email message to originbx-oasis-pgb+subscribe@lists.oasis-open-projects.org.

+- An [OriginBX Google Drive](https://drive.google.com/drive/folders/0AC0bWa7cvzvIUk9PVA) is an informal scratchpad for project work.
+Permission may be needed to review the contents.

 <!-- [Technical Steering Committee mailing list](url for list archive).
 This is the discussion list for use by the members of the TSC.
 To subscribe, send an empty email message to [subscription email].
 Anyone interested is welcome to subscribe read-only.
 The list maintains an [archive](url to archive). -->

 # Contributing